-In the July 7th 1830 Reflector is where the satire pokes fun at Joseph Smith's "first vision" story.
-Here's what it says:
+The July 7th 1830 Reflector published satire directed at Joseph Smith's "first vision”

-This is clearly a parody of the angel Moroni dream story and the golden treasure, and not a satire of a God-and-Jesus First Vision story.
+This is clearly a parody of the angel-Moroni-dream story and the golden treasure, and not the God-and-Jesus First Vision story.

-This is also in harmony with another reference some faithful LDS have claimed was about the visitation of God.
-In fact, it also is referring to the Moroni dream story and not a Jesus-and-God First Vision:
+Here is another reference some LDS apologists claim was a description of Smith's visit with God.
+It too refers to the Moroni dream story and not a Jesus-and-God First Vision.

 See the January 1985 issue of The Ensign on the church's web site.